-Located right between Brussels and Antwerp, city of Mechelen is one of those beautiful hidden Belgian gems.
+Located right between Brussels and Antwerp, city of Mechelen is one of those beautiful hidden Belgian gems and perfect if you’re looking for short breaks with kids.
 With majority of the city centre being a pedestrian zone, many child-friendly restaurants and activities for kids, it’s also a great place for a family trip.

 Things kid will love meeting Rommy;A cute character created after the St Rumbold’s Tower.
 His image is in front of the child-friendly restaurants, museums with some children activities and similar child-friendly places.
 There’s also the Toy Museum, which holds one of the biggest toy collections in Belgium.
 With different tasks kids could do there and art workshops, it’s a place where the whole day could be spent.

 Also make sure you do one of the two self-guided children tours.
 Maps with routes and explanations can be found at the Tourist office.
 They could be combined with tasting booklets, so you can try some cheese (there is even a kids corner at the cheese shop), pastries or cookies on your way.

 Whilst Croatia and Serbia get most of the attention when it comes to travelling to the Balkans, the landlocked country of Macedonia provides the same opportunity to explore incredible history whilst also taking in wonderful natural sights.